 Courtesy of Amazon

 The disadvantage of using a digital thermometer is when the battery is low, there is a chance that readings will not be accurate anymore.
-Therefore, we should always check battery status before using.
+Therefore, we should always check the battery status before using it.

 Non-Contact Food Thermometer – Infrared Thermometer